-Gross loans and advances to customers amounted to €210.150.157 as at 31 December 2019 (€117.961.020 as at 31 December 2018), while loss allowance on loans and advances to customers as at 31 December 2019 amounted to €528.132 (€453.061 as at 31 December 2018).
+Gross loans and advances to customers amounted to €272.574.016 as at 31 December 2020 (€210.150.157 as at 31 December 2019), while loss allowance on loans and advances to customers as at 31 December 2020 amounted to €1.143.473 (€528.132 as at 31 December 2019).

-The Bank determines loss allowances due to impairment on loans and advances to customers to reflect expected credit losses, on both an individual as well as a collective basis.
+The Bank determines loss allowances on loans and advances to customers to reflect expected credit losses, on both an individual as well as a collective basis.

-The measurement of loss allowances due to impairment on loans and advances to customers, is considered a key audit matter since, the determination of the assumptions used by Management is highly subjective due to the high degree of judgement applied by Management for estimating expected credit losses.
+The measurement of loss allowances due to impairment on loans and advances to customers, is considered a key audit matter, as the determination of the assumptions used involves critical Management judgments and accounting estimates with a high level of subjectivity and complexity.
+Such subjectivity and complexity has increased in the current year, due to uncertainty associated with COVID-19 and its consequential implications on the Global as well as the Cypriot economy.